 Enter the Contest

 THE DEADLINE WAS MONDAY FEBRUARY 6, 2023 at 11:59 PM.
 The contest entry form is available at https://visionsofunity.com/enter-the-contest (or click the “Enter the Contest” link at the top of the page).

-Literature entries must be submitted online and in .doc or .pdf file format.
+Literature entries must be submitted online and in .doc, .docx, or .txt file format.
 Other file types, including .pages and .pdf, are NOT acceptable and will be disqualified.